Heart to heart, face to face

 Living Earth has offered residential retreats and weekly dharma gatherings since 2006.
-We’re at home with Ram Dass but embrace the wisdom of many teachers with roots in a range of traditions and lineages.
+We’re at home with Ram Dass and embrace the wisdom of many teachers whose roots connect in a range of traditions and lineages.
 (Scroll down to see “What is this path?”)

 Sunday Afternoons 4:30–5:45 pm

-We open with simple chanting (mics are muted), sit in stillness.
+We open with simple chanting (mics are muted), then sit in stillness.
 After meditation, conversations touch on our lives or our world, anchored in wisdom and perspectives flowing through the world’s timeless spiritual traditions.
-We orient toward practices and perspectives from advaita, bhakti/devotion, and Buddhist teachings, but welcome the metaphors and views from other paths as well.
+We orient toward bhakti/devotion, Buddhist teachings, and non-dual perspectives, but honor the metaphors and views from all paths.

-NOTE: During conversation, when speaking it’s helpful if your camera & mic are both on; seeing and hearing each other feels a bit more like actually being together.
-If you prefer to keep your camera off, a photo on screen of you or something you love would be welcome.
+NOTE: During conversation, when speaking it’s helpful if your camera is on; seeing and hearing each other feels a bit more like actually being together.
+If you prefer to keep your camera off, an avatar or photo of you or something you love would be welcome.

-Sundays include time to check in and connect in community, supporting resilience and a sense of belonging.
-Regular practice in community – whether called sangha, fellowship, satsang or another term – nurtures our ability to be present with whatever arises in our world.
+Sundays include a little more time to check in and connect in community, supporting resilience and a sense of belonging.
+Regular practice in community – whether called sangha, fellowship, satsang, congregation, or circle – nurtures our stability and capacity to be present with whatever arises in our world.

-More than fifty years ago, Neem Karoli Baba (affectionately called Maharajji) drew countless Western devotees to the Himalayan foothills and the timeless, simple path of devotion, wisdom, and service.
+More than fifty years ago, Neem Karoli Baba (affectionately called Maharajji) drew Ram Dass, along with countless Western seekers to the Himalayan foothills, where they connected to the timeless, simple path of devotion, wisdom, and service.

-Maharajji offers a path of deep love and engaged spirituality, a way to be active in the world and remember who we really are, deep beneath the social identities we’ve been assigned and the roles we’ve adopted.
+Maharajji offers a path of deep love and engaged spirituality, a way to be active in the world even while we remember who we really are, deep beneath the social identities we’ve been assigned and the roles we’ve adopted.

 So in Open Door dharma gatherings, our eclectic tapestry of devotion and service includes Buddhist wisdom, Hindu devotional practices, chanting and meditation, woven together with accents and strands from a rich mix of the world’s spiritual traditions.

 All backgrounds, experience, and curiosity are welcome here.
-Sweet voices and creaking pipes all chant together, and well-steeped, longtime practitioners join friends new to meditation and spiritual exploration.
-Together we’re learning how rich the Western dharma grown from the roots of ancient Eastern teachings of love and service can flourish and be fruitful in our time and our world, here and now.
+Sweet voices and creaking pipes all chant together, and well-steeped, longtime practitioners join friends just setting out on their spiritual exploration.
+Together we’re learning how the rich Western dharma that has grown from the roots of ancient Eastern teachings of love and service can flourish and be fruitful in our time and our world, here and now.